Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 <sup>1</sup> See issue https://github.com/Rensvandeschoot/software-overview-machine-learning-for-screening-text/issues/34

+<sup>2</sup> Training takes place after screening 25 records or after screening 2% of the dataset, whichever is greater.

+<sup>3</sup> See issue https://github.com/Rensvandeschoot/software-overview-machine-learning-for-screening-text/issues/54

-<sup>2</sup> Only relevant records can be provided as training data prior to screening.
+<sup>4</sup> Only relevant records can be provided as training data prior to screening.

-<sup>3</sup> If no relevant records are uploaded prior to screening, training will be initiated after screening ≥30 records with atleast ≥1R and ≥1I.
+<sup>5</sup> If no relevant records are uploaded prior to screening, training will be initiated after screening ≥30 records with atleast ≥1R and ≥1I.

 ### Model Selection